datajango/covid19/Task1.md

+# Task 1 COVID-19 Open Research Dataset Challenge (CORD-19)

 ## What is known about transmission, incubation, and environmental stability?

-COVID-19 Open Research Dataset Challenge (CORD-19)

 ### Task Details